duckietown/book-devmanual-software/src/beginner/code-fu/ros-node.md

 (sec:dt_way_nodes)=
 # Structuring ROS Nodes

 This section deals with how you should write the code in a ROS node.
 In particular, how to structure it.
-Writing the code of a node goes hand-in-hand with documenting it but this will be discussed in more detail in [](#dt_way_code_docs).
+Writing the code of a node goes hand-in-hand with documenting it, but this will be discussed in more detail in [](sec:dt_way_code_docs).

 ## General structure